Melissa Farley: Activism

 Farley favors the abolition of prostitution, believing that a prostitute is the weaker partner in a transaction (making prostitution inherently exploitative and traumatizing).
 She advocates the Swedish model, in which paying for sex, pimping and human trafficking are illegal and the sale of sex is decriminalized; social services should be funded to aid prostitutes in leaving their way of life.
 Farley opposes an across-the-board decriminalization of prostitution and sex workers' rights activists and groups (such as COYOTE) which advocate legalizing or decriminalizing prostitution and the purchase of sexual services.
 According to these activists, her research discredits and misrepresents women working in the sex industry.

 An anti-pornography activist, in 1985 Farley led a National Rampage Against Penthouse with Nikki Craft.
-The Rampage was a campaign of the public destruction of bookstore-owned copies of Penthouse and Hustler which were denounced as violent pornography.
+The Rampage was a campaign involving the public destruction of bookstore-owned copies of Penthouse and Hustler which were denounced as violent pornography.
 Farley was arrested 13 times in nine states for her actions.
+She also participated in a 1984 protest in Iowa as part of the group Women Rising in Resistance.
 In March 2007 she testified in hearings on Kink.com's purchase of the San Francisco Armory, comparing the company's images to those of prisoner abuse at Abu Ghraib.
 Farley is opposed to sadomasochism in general.
 Her essay, "Ten Lies about Sadomasochism", outlines her opposition to BDSM practices; in her opinion, such practices are abusive, harmful and anti-feminist.

 On April 29, 2009 Farley argued on the radio program Intelligence Squared U.S. in favor of the proposition, "It is wrong to pay for sex".